ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/evaluation.md

 - **Reference dataset** (SARAL, Jason-3, SWOT, Argo, GLORYS12)

 Lower RMSD values indicate better performance.
-A submission improves on the baseline if it achieves lower scores than GloNet on at least one metric/variable combination.
+A submission improves on the baseline if it achieves lower scores than GloNet for at least one metric/variable combination.